BC Timber Sales is on the verge of starting a logging plan that would see a number of trees being cut down very close to Ladysmith’s watershed.

 Coun.
 Duck Paterson also has concerns and is on the same page as the rest of the council table.

-“Asking them to not log in the watershed is not feasible, but I would ask it be postponed until we get a filtration process in place,” he said.
+“Asking them to not log in the watershed is not feasible but I would ask it be postponed until we get a filtration process in place.”

 A motion was then passed to send a letter to BC Timber Sales asking for postponement of the pending logging process.